 - Police 17

 - Gendarmes 119

-Most hospitals do not have ambulances capable of providing emergency care.
+Most hospitals don't have ambulances capable for emergency care.

 Tourism services and products